akwerner/dp-public-health/README.md

 - can specify which ages to include

 ## TODO
-[] Create code to read in county subdivisions (for MA data) [] Test out Nick's code on age standardization
+[x] Create code to read in county subdivisions (for MA data) [x] Test out Nick's code on age standardization
+[] Add citation to MA dept of health to Zotero biblio